OMNIALowCode/omnia3-samples/CONTRIBUTING.md

 ### Stay Tuned

 In order to keep up with all our developments and contributions you can “Watch” (or “Star”) our repositories.
-If you prefer, we also have a weekly newsletter that you can subscribe right [here] (https://mailchi.mp/ae3201174e2a/omnianewsletter).
+If you prefer, we also have a weekly newsletter that you can subscribe right [here](https://mailchi.mp/ae3201174e2a/omnianewsletter).

 If, for any reason, you have doubts regarding this process feel free to email us at <support@omnialowcode.com>.
 We'll be happy to help.